berkeley-hipie/HIPIE/README.md

 \* Used only in pretraing, but not in final training.

 \** Note on high variance: We observe that evaluation metrics can have high variances, this is likely due to the noise of using CLIP MODEL.
-Specifically, changing the `MODEL.CLUP.ALPHA` and `MODEL.CLUP.BETA` which determines the importances of CLIP feature versus encoder feature can drastically change the results.
+Specifically, changing the `MODEL.CLIP.ALPHA` and `MODEL.CLIP.BETA` which determines the importances of CLIP feature versus encoder feature can drastically change the results.
 It is possible to improve on individual benchmark by tuning these parameters.

 ## License
 The majority of HIPIE is licensed under the [MIT license](LICENSE).
 If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0.